nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

     Before we trim in the denoising, we need to send Evelyn the demux file to check the quality score and then she will help us determine the trimming parameters.
     Rarefraction analysis will be done after our proposal.

+## Initial QIIME2 processing
+* Creating Manifest

+* Amy imported combined ISS and HISEAS manifest from local computer to server
+* Amy imported and demultiplexed the data using the combined manifest
+   *  Initially encountered an error: ' ' expected afer '"'
+     * Wenny suggested that the problem might be due to the quotation marks in the manifest file or the file format (tsv instead of csv)
+        * Irina agreed with the suggestion
+        * Amy fixed the error by converting the csv to a tsv
+* Amy converted the resulting demux.qza to a qzv file

  #### October 13